 “Oh Lord you hear the desire of the afflicted.
 You will strengthen their heart.
 You will incline your ear to do justice to the fatherless and the oppressed so that man who is of the earth may strike terror no more.”

-What a beautiful, powerful couple of verses.
+What a beautiful, powerful couple of verses Psalm 10:17–18 are.
 As we see in this psalm, it’s basically just exalting God and his supremacy as king over all.
 The verse right before this “The Lord is King for ever and ever.
 The nations perish from his land.”
 God is king, God is sovereign, God is ruler.
-Now the beauty in that is what comes right after it in verses 17 and 18, so the king ruler with all power and authority, he hears the desire of the afflicted.
+Now the beauty in that is what comes right after it in Psalm 10:17–18, so the king ruler with all power and authority, he hears the desire of the afflicted.

 Let’s pray that we will care for the afflicted in the way our Savior does.